Universal Health Care: Single-payer is the solution

 9. Provider Burnout

-Current System: Healthcare providers are burdened by the complexities of dealing with insurance companies, which takes away from patient care.
-Decisions by profit-driven insurance make it harder for providers to do their job.
-Providers are demoralized, seeing patients unable to afford the care they need and insurance denials.
-The current system often leads to burnout, fatigue, and stress.
+Current System: Healthcare providers are burdened by the complexities of dealing with insurance companies including prior authorizations, networks, and denials which takes time away from patient care.
+Providers are demoralized, leading to stress, fatigue, and burnout as they are unable to provide patients with the care they need.

 Single-Payer: With only one "insurance" payer to interact with, healthcare professionals can focus on patient care.
 This improves the quality of care, and decreases provider burnout.